tyut-se-innovation-lab/temp-website/README.md

 # temp-website
-Temporary project used  by TYUT Software labrotory
+Temporary project used  by TYUT Software laboratory.
+The project is currently unavailable, and we are working at full speed.